matthewstokeley/js-element-state/README.md

 -------------------------------------------
 ```

-That is, almost all states of an element affect the elements attributes or properties, but not all of these effect the `element`s style.  so there are three possible scopes of an `element`s state: visual-only, visual-data, data-only.
+That is, almost all states of an element affect the elements attributes or properties, but not all of these affect the `element`s style.  so there are three possible scopes of an `element`s state: visual-only, visual-data, data-only.

-The other caveat is that`states` concerning styles can only be boolean - either on or off - whereas non-visual states are multi-dimensional.
+The other caveat is that`states` concerning styles can only be boolean - either on or off - whereas non-visual states can contain any potential value.

 `state` can be injected or called manually.